bigtangle/bigtangle/readme.md

-# BigTangle is a protocol for the internet of value.
+#The BigTangle is a decentralized cryptocurrency, payment, exchange, supply chain and e-commerce platform.

  * BigTangle is a cryptocurrency network extending the directed acyclic graph with Markov Chain Monte Carlo (MCMC) as consensus algorithm and distributed Proof-of-Work.